Ottolio/DSND_capstone_Sparkify_2022/README.md

 ```

 ## Aim of project
 This is the final project of Udacity's Data Scientist course.
 I chose the Spark project over the other options in order to learn more from the course.
-Extracuricular lessons were also provided on Spark by Udacity.
+Extracurricular lessons were also provided on Spark by Udacity.

 ## Procedure

-The data was exloratorily analysed before defining the features with which to model the property "churning" (quitting) or "not-churning" the imaginary Sparkify service.
+The data was exploratorily analyzed before defining the features with which to model the property "churning" (quitting) or "not-churning" the imaginary Sparkify service.

 Features that were used:
 ```